Nevenall/ghosting-the-edge/docs/Editing Notes.md

-todo – what if we changed up em-dashes with something programmy, like >>> or => like a modern index pointing finger. todo - make a rendered page that shows the various markup stuff we want.
+todo—what if we changed up em-dashes with something programmy, like >>> or => like a modern index pointing finger. todo - make a rendered page that shows the various markup stuff we want.
 Examples of all the stuff todo - make sure that all aspects are title cased, manually